What is the Difference between Junior and Youth Ice Hockey Skates?

 How Tight or Loose Should Hockey Skates Fit?

-Sit down and plant your heel firmly into the back of the boot to put on a skate; your big toe should barely touch the toe cap.
-Once the skate is snug around the toe, firmly tighten the laces through the first two or three eyelets.
+To put on a skate, sit down and firmly place your heel into the back of the boot; your big toe should barely touch the toe cap.
+Tighten the laces through the first two or three eyelets when the skate is snug around the toe.

 Final Tips

-Skates are tight-fitting and run smaller than sneakers.
-The fact that your skates are a different size than your street shoes shouldn’t worry you.
-Yes, the fit must be perfect, but you generally won’t achieve this by stepping up a street shoe size.
+Skates run smaller than shoes and are more form-fitting.
+You shouldn’t be concerned if your skates are a different size than your street shoes.
+Obviously, the fit must be ideal, but in most cases, going up a street shoe size won’t help.